rdivyanshu/rdivyanshu.github.io/mds/2023/04/next-permutation-in-dafny.md

 }
 ~~~

-One of favourite saying from [Developing Verified Programs in Dafny](https://leino.science/papers/krml233.pdf) is
+One of favorite saying from [Developing Verified Programs in Dafny](https://leino.science/papers/krml233.pdf) is
 - How strong or weak to make a specification is an engineering choice—a trade-off between assurance and the price to obtain
 that assurance.
 We want to prove third postcondition.
 So let's pay the price - providing argument with enough details
 that computer can accept it.
 Convincing will require lines of code as large as initial implementation, as Dafny can't figure